 - Payroll and benefits management

-- IT and software integration
+- IT system integration

 - Employee onboarding and offboarding